ElektraInitiative/PermaplanT/doc/usecases/copy_paste_selection.md

 - **Error scenario:**
   User attempts to copy and paste a selection but the app is experiencing technical difficulties and is unable to complete the request, displaying an error message.
 - **Postcondition:**
-  The user's landscape plan includes the copied and pasted selection of elements.
+  The user's map includes the copied and pasted selection of elements.
 - **Non-functional Constraints:**